biswas49/biswas49/README.md

 - 👋 Hi, I’m @biswas49
 - 👀 I’m interested in research, and soccer.
 - 🌱 I’m currently learning APM and C++.
-- 💞️ I’m looking to collaborate on development of multiphysics software.
+- 💞️ I’m looking forward to collaborate on development of a multiphysics software.
 - 📫 reach me here:sayanbiswas04062000@gmail.com, biswas49@purdue.edu

 <!---